 Q: What is the degree of a constant term in a polynomial?

 A: The degree of a constant term (a term without a variable) is 0.
-For example, in the polynomial 3x² + 2x + 5, the degree of the constant term 5 is 0 because it can be written as 5x⁰.
+Here's one way to look at it: in the polynomial 3x² + 2x + 5, the degree of the constant term 5 is 0 because it can be written as 5x⁰.

 Q: How do I multiply three or more polynomials together?